rasberry/TuckBytesInCode/ReadMe.md

 | 91    | 0.813474330024837 | 13 / 16 | 0.8125           | 90.5096679918781 |
 | 14938 | 1.733337422860250 | 26 / 15 | 1.73333333333333 | 14937.6612525378 |

-You can see that the fractions that were picked produce decimals that are just slightly below the target ratio.
+You can see that the fractions that were picked produce decimals that are just slightly below the target (`r`) ratio.
 Also notice that when we don't ceiling the ratio to base calculation, that the base number is close to the whole number base.

 The difficulty with finding a bytes-in / chars-out fraction starting from just the ratio is that it's somewhat difficult to find a fraction that fits - we want a ratio that as close as possible without going over but that still uses small-ish numbers.

 There are several algorithms for finding fractions that fit our decimal.
 I've included some links with more information.
-One method I've been using with excel is a brute force search which is also described below.
+One method I've been using with excel is a brute force search which is described below.

 ### links related to converting decimal to fraction ###
 * [Algorithm for simplifying decimal to fractions](https://stackoverflow.com/questions/5124743/algorithm-for-simplifying-decimal-to-fractions)